 We believe that the Minneapolis Public School system as a whole must do more to meet the needs and expectations of all students and of the community.
-In particular, this community of educators finds the gaps in learning between cohorts of students identified in No Child Left Behind as unacceptable.
+In particular, this community of educators finds the gaps in learning between cohorts of students as unacceptable.
 Therefore, we are rededicating our mission to raise the level of achievement of all students.